chakravarthi589/Video-Question-Answering_Resources/README.md

 - Multi-Frame, Lightweight & Efficient Vision-Language Models for Question Answering in Autonomous Driving <a href="https://arxiv.org/pdf/2403.19838" target="_blank">[Paper]
 - Video-MME:The First-Ever Comprehensive Evaluation Benchmark of Multi-modal LLMs in Video Analysis <a href="https://arxiv.org/pdf/2405.21075" target="_blank">[Paper]
 - How Far Are We to GPT-4V?
 Closing the Gap to Commercial Multimodal Models with Open-Source Suites.<a href="https://arxiv.org/pdf/2404.16821" target="_blank">[Paper]
+- Qwen2-VL: Enhancing Vision-Language Model’s Perception of the World at Any Resolution. <a href="https://arxiv.org/pdf/2409.12191" target="_blank">[Paper]

 #### 2023